Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Formal statements and proofs of the main results

+\textbf{Step V} (\emph{The algorithms $\Gamma^0$ and $\Gamma^1$}).
+In the case where $A$ is computable, we have already discussed that each of $\x$, $w$ and $\T_b$ \MG{can be chosen to be} computable.
+In particular, since $A$ is computable, there exists an algorithm that takes $k$ and $n$ and returns an approximation to $(v+\theta w/4^n), A(v+\theta w/4^n)$ with $\ell_2$-norm error (or any other norm) at most $2^{-k}$.
+These observations yield the result. \end{proof}

-In order to prove the existence of algorithms in part (ii) and (iii) of \Cref{thm_intro:first} we need to obtain a recursively constructable neural network.
+In order to prove the existence of algorithms in part (ii) of Theorem \ref{thm_intro:first} we need to obtain a recursively constructable neural network that is, a neural network computable by a Turing machine.
 For this we will use the following technical lemma.